Turquoise parrot

-The turquoise parrot (Neophema pulchella) is a species of parrot in the genus Neophema native to Eastern Australia, from southeastern Queensland, through New South Wales and into North-Eastern Victoria.
+The turquoise parrot (Neophema pulchella) is a species of parrot in the genus Neophema native to eastern Australia, from south-eastern Queensland, through New South Wales and into north-eastern Victoria.
 It was described by George Shaw in 1792.
 A small lightly built parrot at around 20 cm long and 40 g in weight, it exhibits sexual dimorphism.
 The male is predominantly green with more yellowish underparts and a bright turquoise blue face.
 Its wings are predominantly blue with red shoulders.
 The female is generally duller and paler, with a pale green breast and yellow belly, and lacks the red wing patch.

 Found in grasslands and open woodlands dominated by Eucalyptus and Callitris trees, the turquoise parrot feeds mainly on grasses and seeds and occasionally flowers, fruit and scale insects.
 It nests in hollows of gum trees.
 Much of its habitat has been altered and potential nesting sites lost.
 Predominantly sedentary, the turquoise parrot can be locally nomadic.
 Populations appear to be recovering from a crash in the early 20th century.
 The turquoise parrot has been kept in captivity since the 19th century, and several colour variants exist.